CityWebConsultants/Iris/readme.md

 The sites directory stores all the configuration for the current application instance, including database schema, module settings, permissions and server and database connection settings.
 It is also where the application itself is launched.

 ### Custom modules
-Custom ____ modules can either be placed in the “modules” folder or installed regularly through NPM into Node_modules.
+Custom Pond modules can either be placed in the “modules” folder or installed regularly through NPM into Node_modules.
 They initiate as soon as they are included using the Node.JS require() function.

 The sites directory contains an __enabled_modules.js__ file.
-This contains Node.JS require commands that load in custom or NPM modules using the ____ system.
+This contains Node.JS require commands that load in custom or NPM modules using the Pond system.
 They need to be loaded at this point so that they get initialised properly.

 ## Site config file